 If you like to make the same pattern... over and over, adding leaves in different colors is a great way to create a small change.
 You can stick with the traditional or go more edgy, funky, and colorful in your designs.
 These links to 18 free crochet patterns for leaves run the gamut of styles and applications.

 01 of 18

 02 of 18

 This easy free crochet pattern is worked using basic crochet stitches.
 The placement of the stitches is what creates the terrific curving shape of the oak leaf.
 Crochet designer In The Yarn Garden offers this free leaf pattern in both English and Swedish and includes a detailed symbol chart to make it even more clear.

 03 of 18

-In The Yarn Garden is also the (bilingual) designer of this simpler free crochet pattern for an easy leaf that isn't intended to look specifically like it came from any one type of tree.
-This basic leaf design can be worked in every color of the rainbow to use in any season of any year.
-This is another one of those patterns that is so fun to use as an appliqué on other projects.
-Pop one on to the corner of every blanket you make as a pretty sort of signature.
+In The Yarn Garden is the (bilingual) designer of this simple free crochet pattern for an easy leaf that isn't intended to look specifically like it came from any one type of tree.
+This basic leaf design can be worked in every color of the rainbow to use in any season of the year.
+This is another one of those patterns that are so fun to use as an appliqué on other projects.
+Pop one onto the corner of every blanket you make as a pretty sort of signature.

 04 of 18